-Are You Getting the Information You Need to Take Control of Your Energy?
+Information You Need to Take Control of Your Energy

 Before organisations can develop a plan for energy management, they need a clear view of the value of energy and its impact across the enterprise.
-In a nutshell, they need information about their own energy supply and usage, how it relates to the wholesale energy market, and an understanding of the evolving opportunities available to them.
+In a nutshell, they need information about their own energy usage and supply, how it relates to the wholesale energy market, and an understanding of the evolving opportunities available to them.

 We’ve compiled a list of essential information today’s energy managers need to take control of their business energy: